Nigeria reopened its borders for international flights on August 29, 2020.

 COVID-19 Testing and Quarantines

 1st Test– All travellers to Nigeria must have tested NEGATIVE for COVID-19 by PCR test in the country of departure.
-The PCR test MUST be within 96 hours before departure and preferably within 72 hours pre-boarding.
+The PCR test MUST be performed within 4 days of departure on the last direct flight into Nigeria.

 2nd Test– All travellers will be tested a second time, after they have been in Nigeria for 7 days.